We are open every Thursday to Sunday, 10am to 4pm. All year round. Last entry 3.30pm.

 What’s On

-The Society has an exciting variety of exhibitions, talks and events, both online and at Kelmscott House throughout the year.
+The Society has an exciting variety of talks, workshops and events, both online and at Kelmscott House throughout the year.

 Stay up-to-date